veegres/ivory/README.md

 will be added for such things like ldap / sso).
 Usually you don't want to use authentication when you work with Ivory locally, but it is recommended to use it if you use it in some VMs.

+### How to run Ivory under a sub path?
+Ivory provides special environment variable `IVORY_URL_PATH` for it.
+The slash at the beginning is required `/ivory`.
+It can be useful when you want to run Ivory behind reverse proxy under a sub path.
+Example: `docker run -p 80:80 -e IVORY_URL_PATH=/ivory --restart always ghcr.io/veegres/ivory`

 ## Contribution

 If you're interested in contributing to the Ivory project, consider these options: